RaspiKidd/Python-Tutorials/microbit/LEDMatrix/LEDMatrix.md

 > ## Challenge
 >
-> You now know how to use all the display blocks on their own.
+> You now know how to use all the display code snippets on their own.
 >
 > Why not try and use a few of them together to create your own program.